The Three Woes of Revelation

-Under the 5th trumpet or the first woe (Revelation 9:1-12), Islam appears in Arabia – phase one.
-The rise of Islam is dated from the “Hegira” (Muhammad’s flight to Medina) in 622 A.D.
+Under the 5th trumpet or the first of the three woes (Revelation 9:1-12), Islam appears in Arabia – phase one.
+Moreover, the rise of Islam is dated from the “Hegira” (Muhammad’s flight to Medina) in 622 A.D.
 The various symbols of prophecy all point, to the Islamic Empire which established and extended its vast domains through military forces.
 This period escalated to the conflict between the Saracens and Islam versus Eastern Rome.
 According to Revelation 9:5, Islam in the Ottoman Empire scourged the Roman Empire for 150 years (1299-1449 AD).

-Under the 6th trumpet or the second woe (Revelation 9:13-15), we read about the period that depicts the conflicts of the Turks and Muslims versus Eastern Rome (1449-1840 AD) – phase two.
+Under the 6th trumpet or the second of the three woes (Revelation 9:13-15), we read about the period that depicts the conflicts of the Turks and Muslims versus Eastern Rome (1449-1840 AD) – phase two.
 The Ottoman Empire fell on August 11, 1840—the exact date the preacher Josiah Litch predicted in the 1830s based on Bible prophecy.
-This Trumpet prophecy in Revelation 9:5,15 gave the exact duration of the rule of Ottoman’s (Muslim, Turks).
+Furthermore, this Trumpet prophecy in Revelation 9:5,15 gave the exact duration of the rule of Ottoman’s (Muslim, Turks).
 Revelation 9:15 states that the Ottoman Empire would continue, “an hour, a day, a month and a year.”
 This prophetic time period equals 391 years and 15 days.

-As for the third woe (Revelation 11:14), we have been living under the 7th trumpet since October 22, 1844.
+As for the third of the three woes (Revelation 11:14), we have been living under the 7th trumpet since October 22, 1844.
 September 11, 2001 is a resurgent of the Islamic jihad – phase three.
-Today we are seeing an increase in terrorist attacks from the fundamental elements of Islam around the world.
+Today, we are seeing an increase in terrorist attacks from the fundamental elements of Islam around the world.
 The spread of ISIS (a splinter of Al Qaida) and their destruction is an ongoing fulfillment of the 3rd woe on the world.
 These terrorist attacks will continue until the return of Jesus (Revelation 11:15).

 Check out our Bible Answers page for more information on a variety of topics.